2010 eruptions of Mount Merapi: Lava dome deformation

 During the last week of October 2010, deformation measurements were performed by Electric Distance Measurement (EDM), utilising reflectors mounted around the summit of Mount Merapi.
 The measurement results indicated a rapidly increasing rate of growth of the lava dome in the buildup to the eruptive events of 25–26 October 2010.

 At the end of September 2010, the peak inflation rate of the lava dome at Mount Merapi was measured by EDM at an average growth rate of 6 mm.
 The subsequent rate of inflation up until 21 October 2010 reached 105 mm per day.
-The inflation rate then increased very sharply, reaching 420 mm per day by 24 October 2010.
+The inflation rate then increased sharply, reaching 420 mm per day by 24 October 2010.
 By 25 October the average grow rate, measured from 6 EDM points over 24–25 October had risen to 500 mm per day.

 The information gathered at the site indicated that the distension of the mountain's slopes was much more rapid this during the current event than that observed during the 2006 event.

 On 26 October the head of the Indonesian Center for Volcanology and Geological Hazard Mitigation, Surono, repeated his earlier statements that the greatest concern was the pressure building behind a massive lava dome that has formed near the tip of the crater.
 "The energy is building up. ...
 We hope it will release slowly," he said.
 "Otherwise we're looking at a potentially huge eruption, bigger than anything we've seen in years".
 Surono also said that said the distension of the mountain's slopes was much more rapid this time around, indicating a higher-pressure build-up of gas and hence a much more explosive eruption and speculated that Merapi may erupt explosively, as it did in 1930, and not just eject gas as in 2006 eruptions.